iamrobertw/SampleBlogCode/README.md

 # SampleBlogCode
-Sample blog code.
-Sample blog code.
-This is just part of the blog code that works on this website: https://mindsspace.eu/
+## Sample blog code.
+This is just part of the blog code that works on this website: https://mindsspace.eu/ ##